Matz: Nationwide Effort Quadruples Donations and Provides 62,000 Meals

 This year’s food drive included several new teambuilding activities, including lunchtime tournaments like Cornhole, the popular bean-bag tailgating game, as well as door decorating competitions and a “CANstruction” contest, in which offices built structures with cans of food they collected.

 Food banks around the country benefited from NCUA’s donations.
-For example, donations by employees in NCUA’s Central Office went to the Capital Area Food Bank (opens new window).
+For example, donations by employees in NCUA’s Central Office went to the Capital Area Food Bank (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The food bank serves more than 530,000 people per year, about 12 percent of the Washington, D.C., area’s population.
 Donations included whole-grain foods, canned fruits and vegetables, soups and stews, high-protein foods, baking goods and baby food.

 NCUA’s Region V office, in Tempe, Arizona, led the agency by contributing 25,227 pounds of food.
 Staff in NCUA’s Office of Examination and Insurance made the largest contribution from the agency’s Central Office, 12,521 pounds, and the Office of Public and Congressional Affairs came in a close second with 12,238 pounds.
 Working as one group, the NCUA Board and Office of the Executive Director gave 5,299 pounds.